ggerganov/llama.cpp/docs/backend/CANN.md

 **CANN** (Compute Architecture for Neural Networks) is a heterogeneous computing architecture for AI scenarios, providing support for multiple AI frameworks on the top and serving AI processors and programming at the bottom.
 It plays a crucial role in bridging the gap between upper and lower layers, and is a key platform for improving the computing efficiency of Ascend AI processors.
 Meanwhile, it offers a highly efficient and easy-to-use programming interface for diverse application scenarios, allowing users to rapidly build AI applications and services based on the Ascend platform.

-**Llama.cpp + CANN**
+**Jarvis.cpp + CANN**

-The llama.cpp CANN backend is designed to support Ascend NPU.
+The jarvis.cpp CANN backend is designed to support Ascend NPU.
 It utilize the ability of AscendC and ACLNN which are intergrated to CANN Toolkit and kernels to using Ascend NPU directly.

 ## News